Complexity of Quantum Trajectories: Driven-dissipative quantum top

 The corresponding distributions of the complex ratios defined in Eq.~\eqref{eq: complex ratio} are reported in Fig.~\ref{fig: complex ratios}.
 When $k=0$ and $\omega_x=0$ the model is integrable \cite{Ribeiro2019} and correspondingly shows signatures of 2d-Poisson statistics, \emph{cf.} Fig.~\ref{fig: complex ratios} (a).
 Adding kicks leads to chaotic behavior and complex ratio distributions described by the Ginibre ensemble, \emph{cf.} Fig.~\ref{fig: complex ratios} (b) and (c).
 This was first studied in Ref.~\cite{Grobe1987}, where the Poisson-to-Ginibre crossover, { on increasing $S$}, was associated with the emergence of chaos as the kick strength $k$ is increased.

-Including $\omega_x$ makes the model quantum chaotic without introducing chaos in its classical limit.
-As we describe in greater detail in the Appendix~\ref{app: semiclassical limit}, the classical limit of Eq.~\eqref{eq: lindblad quantum top} is a dynamical system on the 2-sphere, and, in absence of kicks, chaos is topologically forbidden by the Poincaré-Bendixson theorem.
+Including $\omega_x$ makes the model quantum chaotic without introducing chaos in its classical limit~\footnote{In the quantum case, we expect a finite $\omega_x$ to break the integrability of the model, since the term proportional to $\hat S_x$ in the Hamiltonian breaks the weak symmetry $\mathcal{L}([\hat S_z,\hat\rho]) = [\hat S_z,\mathcal{L}\hat\rho]$, on which the proof of Ref.~\cite{Ribeiro2019} relies.
+The analysis of the spectrum confirms this expectation.}.
+As we describe in the Appendix~\ref{app: semiclassical limit}, the classical limit of Eq.~\eqref{eq: lindblad quantum top} is a dynamical system on the 2-sphere, and, in absence of kicks, chaos is topologically forbidden by the Poincaré-Bendixson theorem.
 Only the inclusion of a driving term can generate chaotic orbits \cite{Wiggins2003, Strogatz2015}.
 The corresponding distribution of the eigenvalues shows signatures of chaos, even when the behavior of the classical limit remains regular, therefore providing an exception to the GHS conjecture.
 We include in Fig.~\ref{fig: ginibre_convergence} the radial and angular distributions to further support our claims.
 This result also implies that a direct quantum analog of the Poincaré-Bendixson theorem does not exist.
 Our observations are corroborated by recent literature \cite{Villasenor2024, Ferrari2025}, which support the idea that in open systems quantum chaos can arise even in the absence of its classical counterpart.